edward-martyr/ChefScript/README.md

-# ChefScript: a DSL language for storing, creating and using recipes
+# ChefScript: an esolang for storing, creating and using recipes

 ## Installation